 Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-The Bay Area of San Francisco, circa 1993, saw guitarist Steven Rice, drummer Henry Moreno, and vocalist David Michael form a band who took its name IMAGIKA from a Clive Barker novel, albeit slightly altered.
+The Bay Area of San Francisco, California, circa 1993, saw guitarist Steven Rice, drummer Henry Moreno, and vocalist David Michael form a band who took its name IMAGIKA from a Clive Barker novel, albeit slightly altered.

 Inspired by legendary names in heavy metal like Judas Priest and Iron Maiden, the band was also influenced by their regional scene’s earlier waves of thrash metal bands during the Eighties.
 Within a year of their formation, IMAGIKA recorded and independently released a three-song demo as a trio, but soon brought bassist Michael Dargis into the fold.